 Finite Capacity Planning

 Finite capacity planning means planning and scheduling by assuming that the enterprise has a certain amount of available resources in production and staying within these resource constraints.
 MSF APS considers all resources, people, all means of production as constraints in planning and uses these constraints while planning capacity.
 With the MSF advanced planning algorithm, constraints and objectives in the application are set according to the factory production strategy, planning is started with all capacity data.
 How much of the capacity is desired to be used in planning is also entered into the objectives.
 This planning approach ensures the most appropriate and efficient use of limited resource capacity to be applied to product or service production in factories.
-By using the machines or business centers at the desired capacity and using the resources effectively without overloading, it increases the production and thus creates added value, and increases it to the maximum income level.
+By using the machines or business centres at the desired capacity and using the resources effectively without overloading, it increases the production and thus creates added value, and increases it to the maximum income level.

 Multi-plant collaboration requires the execution of production plans of hierarchically integrated facilities produced in different regions.
 This coordinated execution further complicates the planning of highly complex operations in a multi-site production environment.
 MSF APS can overcome this problem with software that aims to efficiently coordinate the production process of various manufacturing facilities under the hierarchical supply chain structure.
 On this capability, MSF APS collaborates with all plants and coordinates with each other to minimize related costs, shorten order production flow time, etc. such as to get better performance for the entire network.
 To do this, a genetic algorithm-based heuristic approach is used.
-The goal is to analyze machines and sequences of operations in multi-site factories to create an optimal timeline for optimizing by reducing overall latency.
+The goal is to analyse machines and sequences of operations in multi-site factories to create an optimal timeline for optimizing by reducing overall latency.

 Changeover time is the non-production time between the end product of a particular production model and the first good product of another particular model.
 Changes in materials, equipment, and settlements during this period are non-value-added activities, but they are activities that must be done.
-MSF APS ensures that the produced materials are planned for the most appropriate time and machine production by optimizing for the most suitable and rapid changeover time for the current production of machinery and work centers.
+MSF APS ensures that the produced materials are planned for the most appropriate time and machine production by optimizing for the most suitable and rapid changeover time for the current production of machinery and work centres.

-It is very difficult, but not impossible, for them to produce various products in a single production system in order to dynamically fulfill customer needs in production and without increasing production costs, and even reducing costs if possible, thus ensuring speed and uninterrupted production.
+It is very difficult, but not impossible, for them to produce various products in a single production system in order to dynamically fulfil customer needs in production and without increasing production costs, and even reducing costs if possible, thus ensuring speed and uninterrupted production.
 Operations such as tool changes and adjustments require additional time and resources, especially when a production area moves from one product to another, especially while often operating in a time-efficient mode.
 Thanks to the data obtained from the digitized production processes thanks to the MSF software, it is possible to continue working with high efficiency and to save cost and time by reducing the production change.
 In this planning, real-time re-planning such as combining work orders and dynamically increasing the number of products can be done easily by using genetic algorithms.
 Thus, it makes an important contribution to increasing the production efficiency of the factory

 Merging Independent Work Orders With Each Other